geudde/attic-chest/pages/04.season-3/01.meeting-29/04.invocation/docs.md

 Of your much favoured Attic Chest.
 Then while I hear my verses read
 I’ll silent hang my conscious head,
-Or fix in Gravity my face,
+Or fix in gravity my face,
 Or twirl my thumbs with absent grace,
 Or with a firm unvaried smile,
 All keen, suspicious eyes beguile,